osmedeus/documentation/src/faq.md

 ???+ question "Is it support Windows?"
     Unfortunately not, it was designed for Linux only.
 You will need to use Docker, WSL or a VM if you really want to run Osmedeus on Windows.

-???+ info "I got some error while install Osmedeus on my machine.
+???+ info "I got some error while installing Osmedeus on my machine.
 How can I fix it?"
-    Maybe run `sudo su` first and then run `rm -rf ~/osmedeus-base ~/.osmedeus` and then run the install script again to have fresh installation.
+    Maybe run `sudo su` first and then run `rm -rf ~/osmedeus-base ~/.osmedeus` and then run the install script again to have a clean installation.

 ???+ info "What are the donation tiers and how much should I donate to be eligible for the premium package?"
-    You can join the [**Patreon here**](https://www.patreon.com/j3ssie) or [**here**](https://docs.osmedeus.org/donation/) to see a private post contains a download link for premium packages.
-    After that you will be invited to backer channel to get direct support then
+    You can join the [**Patreon here**](https://www.patreon.com/j3ssie) or [**here**](https://docs.osmedeus.org/donation/) to see a private post that contains a download link for premium packages.
+After that you will be invited to the backer channel to get direct support then

 ???+ question "What is the specification required to run Osmedeus?"
     I recommend using VPS since it takes a lot of network bandwidth, the minimum spec would be 1 CPU 2GB RAM.
 You can of course increase or decrease the threads in the workflow to make it work in any spec